 These keep the rain out as well as any overshoes I've used, and they provide a good level of warmth too.

-The area that wears out first is usually the sole; the sole here is tough and should last for ages - I've been using these for 3 months switching between them and the Castelli Diluvios and the soles are still going strong.
+The area that wears out first is nearly always the sole; the sole here is tough and should last for ages - I've been using these for a couple of months switching between them and the Castelli Diluvio ULs and the soles have picked up a couple of scratches, but not much.
 The zip is really good quality too so I don't see that packing up any time soon.

-Some overshoes can feel restrictive as you pedal: these are supple so they don't.
+Some overshoes can feel restrictive as you pedal: these are thin and supple so they don't.
 They also keep your feet dry longer than most others, which is where they really score.

-Yeah, £55 is a lot to spend on overshoes but you're paying for genuinely useful features like the Nanoflex fabric and the YKK waterproof zip.
-These aren't bog-standard overshoes branded up with the Castelli logo.
+Yeah, £60 is quite a lot to spend on overshoes but you're paying for genuinely useful features like the waterproof fabric and zip.
+These aren't bog-standard overshoes.

 Tell us how the product performed overall when used for its designed purpose